If you see a dog helpless and alone, and you want to help, what can you do? We’ve provided some answers below.

 - Animal first-aid kit.

 Good Samaritans who have never lost a cherished companion animal may conclude that the owner of the found dog or cat callously abandoned him or, at the very least, neglected to keep him safely confined at home.
 But accidents can happen to anyone.
-A frantic owner could be looking everywhere for their beloved pet.
+The frantic owner could be looking everywhere for their beloved pet.

 Be willing to take financial responsibility

 Be willing to assume financial responsibility for the animal before treatment begins.
 Understand the limitations of animal care and control agencies.
 Once you have taken the initiative, time, and trouble to rescue a dog or cat along the highway, you might find that the rest of the pet care community might not be as helpful as you expect.
 For instance, you can take a badly injured stray dog to animal control and find out that the agency is unable to provide expensive treatment.
-In those cases, shelters euthanize the animals to relieve them from their suffering.
+In those cases, shelters euthanise the animals to relieve them from their suffering.
 Virtually all animal control facilities have severe budgetary or spatial limitations and must make painful decisions about how best to allocate their inadequate resources.
 Anyone who is committed to trying to save injured stray animals should discuss these issues in advance with the veterinarian.

 Other things to consider